matloff/regtools/inst/MLOverview.md

 (The formation of a holdout set can be suppressed.)

-Each **qe** function sets default values for the *tuning parameters* or *hyperparameters* for the given ML method.
-Nondefault values, specific to the given ML, can optionally be specified.
+Each **qe** function sets default values for the *tuning parameters method* or *hyperparameters* for the given ML method.
+Nondefault values, specific to the given ML method, can optionally be specified.

 ## Regression and classification problems, regression functions